 When you break it down, there’s actually quite a lot of information to digest on a wine bottle label.
-With practice, and the right research or reading list, you’ll be able to distinguish the higher quality wines from those that’ll ‘just do’.
+With practice, and the right research or reading list, or even an introductory course at the WSET, you’ll be able to distinguish the higher quality wines from those that’ll ‘just do’.
 It pays to choose good quality wine with honest labels from thoughtful producers and, ahem, from retailers who know their Grand Vin from their Premier Cru.

 So, why not head to your local wine shop and have a peruse?